Toward a Vision-Language Foundation Model for Medical Data: Multimodal Dataset and Benchmarks for Vietnamese PET/CT Report Generation: Technical Appendices

 To address this challenge, we introduce the first large-scale paired dataset of PET/CT images and corresponding clinical reports in Vietnamese, a language with limited medical AI resources.
 Our focus is motivated by these factors: \begin{itemize}[leftmargin=*, itemsep=1pt ,topsep=1pt] \item \textbf{Clinical significance:} PET/CT scan is indispensable in modern diagnostic workflows, especially in oncology, where it enables non-invasive assessments of tumor metabolism and spread \cite{kim2016non, lewis2015imaging, gambhir2002molecular, schwenck2023advances}.
 Its importance in early diagnosis, staging, and treatment monitoring is unparalleled, yet it remains underutilized in AI due to data scarcity. \item \textbf{Data scarcity and accessibility:} Public PET/CT datasets are rare.
 To our knowledge, no existing dataset offers paired PET/CT images with detailed clinical reports.
 PET/CT scans are also among the most expensive imaging procedures~\cite{alberts2025long, naghavi2023cost}, further limiting data availability and open access. \item \textbf{Language equity:} The lack of medical image-report datasets in Vietnamese exacerbates health data inequity.
-With over 100 million native speakers~\cite{worldpop2025vietnamese}, Vietnamese represents a substantial user base that remains excluded from AI-enabled healthcare technologies. \end{itemize}
+With over 100 million native speakers\footnote{Explore the World Population Through Data (2025). \url{https://worldpopulationreview.com/countries/vietnam}.
+Accessed on 2025/12/01.}, Vietnamese represents a substantial user base that remains excluded from AI-enabled healthcare technologies. \end{itemize}

-The main contributions of this study are as follows: \begin{enumerate}[leftmargin=*,topsep=1pt, itemsep=1pt] \item We introduce a comprehensive dataset comprising 1,567,062 paired PET/CT images along with 2,757 full-length Vietnamese clinical reports.
+The main contributions of this study are as follows: \begin{enumerate}[leftmargin=*,topsep=1pt, itemsep=1pt] \item We introduce a comprehensive dataset comprising 2,757 whole-body PET/CT volumes from independent patients along with full-length Vietnamese clinical reports.
 The dataset spans a demographically and pathologically diverse patient population, reflecting real-world clinical variability.
 It provides a valuable resource for advancing the training of medical VLMs, with the potential to support a broader range of modalities and enable multilingual development, especially for low-resource languages.

 \item We develop a data augmentation framework that enriches the visual and textual components of the dataset, improving its effectiveness for model training and generalization.

 \item We leverage our newly curated PET/CT image-report dataset, named ViMed-PET, to fine-tune state-of-the-art VLMs and evaluate their performance on tasks such as medical report generation and visual question answering.
 Experimental results show notable gains, enhancing the capabilities of pre-trained medical VLMs.